-The pistol can and should be loaded and unloaded with the safety engaged in its "safe" position (lever fully down, white dot and the letter "S" exposed).
+The pistol can and should be loaded and unloaded with the safety engaged in its "safe" position (lever fully down, white dot exposed).
 The safety should be in its "safe" position at all times except when the user is deliberately positioned to fire at a selected target.
-See Figures 1 and 2, below, which illustrate the two positions of the safety.
+When the safety is in the "fire" position (safety lever up) the red dot is exposed through the hole in the left safety lever.
+See Figures 2 and 3, below, which illustrate the two positions of the safety.